nczmoo/dcs100/readme.md

     move healthdelta and amror delta
-    background color for .mob in log  is weird open every chast by default and THEN give the option to not open it ui.reels isn't getting wiped when ui.addToReels prints to screen
+    background color for .mob in log  is weird

+    ui.reels isn't getting wiped when ui.addToReels prints to screen
-    ART
-        implement all drawn monsters
-        show when the next chest will pop up

 MOTHER'S DAY PLAYTEST